Dancing with the Stars (Greek TV series)

 Dancing with the Stars is a Greek dance competition television series that premiered on March 28, 2010, on ANT1 and filmed live in Athens.
 The show aired until February 1, 2015, on ANT1.
 On January 26, 2018 ANT1 premiered the sixth season and aired until May 4, 2018.
 The show returned from Star Channel.
-The show is based on the British BBC Television series Strictly Come Dancing and is part of BBC Worldwide's Dancing with the Stars franchise.
+The show is based on the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
 The theme song is "It's personal" performed by Swedish indie pop band The Radio Dept.

 The format of the show consists of a celebrity paired with a professional dancer.
 Each couple performs predetermined dances and competes against the others for judges' points and audience votes.
 The couple receiving the lowest combined total of judges' points and audience votes is eliminated each week until only the champion dance pair remains.

 Cast

 Hosts

 Since its premiere in 2010, the show was hosted by Zeta Makripoulia.
 In the fourth season Makripoulia was replaced by Doukissa Nomikou.
 The sixth season was hosted by Evangelia Aravani.
 There was also a different co-host in each season for the backstage room, also known as Green Room.
 The co-hosts included Eleni Karpontini (first season) and Mary Sinatsaki (second season).
-Argiris Aggelou, the winner of the second season, co-hosted the third season, Ntoretta Papadimitriou, the winner of the third season, co-hosted the fourth season and Kostas Martakis, the runner-up of the second season, co-hosted the fifth season.
+Argiris Aggelou, the winner of the second season, co-hosted the third season, Doretta Papadimitriou, the winner of the third season, co-hosted the fourth season and Kostas Martakis, the runner-up of the second season, co-hosted the fifth season.
 Savvas Poumpouras co-hosted the sixth season.

 On April 15, 2021 it was announced that model Vicky Kaya, will be hosting the seventh season of the show, which began airing on Star Channel in the television season 2021–2022.
 Lambros Fisfis was the co-host for the backstage room.